1972–73 Kentucky Colonels season: ABA Draft

-Dispersal Draft
+ABA Dispersal Draft

 Months after the original ABA draft for this year concluded, the ABA held their first ever dispersal draft on July 13, 1972, after it was found out by the ABA itself that neither "The Floridians" nor the Pittsburgh Condors would be able to continue operations either in their original locations or elsewhere in the U.S.A. (or even Canada in the case of "The Floridians").
 Unlike the main draft they did during the months of March and April, this draft would last for only six rounds as a one-day deal and would have the nine remaining inaugural ABA teams selecting players that were left over at the time from both "The Floridians" and Pittsburgh Condors franchises (including draft picks from both teams there) and obtain their player rights from there.
 Any players from either franchise that wouldn't be selected during this draft would be placed on waivers and enter free agency afterward.
 Interestingly, only 42 total players were selected by the nine remaining ABA teams at the time of the dispersal draft, meaning everyone else that was available from both teams was considered a free agent to the ABA not long afterward.
 Not only that, but the Colonels would end up picking behind the New York Nets and Indiana Pacers with regards to select players from this particular draft despite them having the best record in ABA history last season since they didn't end up making it to the ABA Finals championship round this past season.
 With that being said, the following players were either Floridians or Condors players that the Colonels acquired during this dispersal draft.